telerik/kendo-ui-core/docs/aspnet-mvc/helpers/chart/how-to/create-dynamic-series.md

 ---
-title: Create Dynamic Series
+title: Create View Model Bound Dynamic Series
-page_title: Create Dynamic Series
+page_title: Create View Model Bound Dynamic Series | Kendo UI Chart HtmlHelper
-description: How to create dynamic chart series bound to a view model.
+description: "Create dynamic Chart series bound to a view model in ASP.NET MVC applications."
+slug: howto_cerateviewmodelboundseries_chartaspnetmvc
 ---

-# Create Dynamic Series bound to a View Model
+# Create View Model Bound Dynamic Series

 It is not always possible to know the series and model structure in advance.

-In such case you can choose to build the series list dynamically, typically binding them to collections defined on the view model.
+In such cases, build the series list dynamically and typically bind them to collections defined on the view model.

+> **Important**
+>
-> See [Binding to Grouped Data](http://demos.telerik.com/aspnet-mvc/bar-charts/grouped-data) if you have a static model that you want to split in multiple series based on a field value.
+> If you have a static model you want to split in multiple series based on a field value, refer to the demo on [binding to grouped data](http://demos.telerik.com/aspnet-mvc/bar-charts/grouped-data).

-A simple scenario might bind each series to an array of primitive values:
+A simple scenario might bind each series to an array of primitive values.

+###### Example

 ```
 @(Html.Kendo().Chart()
       .Name("Chart")